 The most common way to check for prostate cancer is to have a digital rectal exam, in which the doctor puts a gloved, lubricated finger in your rectum to feel your prostate, and a prostate-specific antigen (PSA) blood test.
 A higher level of PSA may mean that you have prostate cancer.
 But it could also mean that you have an enlargement or infection of the prostate.

 If your PSA is high, or if your doctor finds anything during the rectal exam, he or she may do a prostate biopsy to figure out the cause.
 A biopsy means that your doctor takes tissue samples from your prostate gland and sends them to a lab for testing.

 Your treatment will depend on what kind of cancer cells you have, how far they have spread, your age and general health, and your preferences.

 You and your doctor may decide to treat your cancer with surgery, radiation, hormone therapy, or a combination.
-Or if you have cancer that is low-risk and has not spread (early stage), you may be able to wait and watch with active surveillance to see what happens.
-During active surveillance (watchful waiting), you will have regular checkups with your doctor to see if your cancer has changed.
+Or if you have cancer that is low-risk and hasn't spread (early stage), you may be able to wait and watch with active surveillance to see what happens.
+During active surveillance, you will have regular checkups with your doctor to see if your cancer has changed.